-- Virtual machine settings and files are, by default, saved as XML files in a subdirectory of the .VirtualBox/Machines directory.
-You can change the location of this main "Machines" folder in the "Global settings" dialog. - By default, for each virtual machine, VirtualBox uses another subdirectory of the "Machines" directory that carries the same name as the virtual machine.
+By default, for each virtual machine, VirtualBox uses another subdirectory of the "Machines" directory that carries the same name as the virtual machine.
 As a result, your virtual machine names must conform to the conventions of your operating system for valid file names.
-For example, a machine called "Fedora 6" would, by default, have its settings saved in .VirtualBox/Machines/Fedora 6/Fedora 6.xml.
-If you would like more control over the file names used, you can create the machine using VBoxManage createvm with the --settingsfile option; see chapter 8.4, VBoxManage createvm, page 107.
+For example, a machine called "Fedora 6" would, by default, have its settings saved in .VirtualBox/Machines/Fedora 6/Fedora 6.xml (on a Linux or Solaris host).

+If you would like more control over the file names used, you can create the machine using VBoxManage createvm with the --settingsfile option; see chapter 8.6, VBoxManage createvm, page 116.